Files:

 The ImageLoader class encapsulates the loading and processing of the images.
 The current state is made available to the UI through the 'loading' property, any error message through 'label' and the final image data through the 'image' property.

 To download the image the QNetworkAccessManager class is used and afterwards the raw image data are converted and scaled inside a thread.
-Thread contexts are represented by the QThread class.
+Thread contexts are associated with the QFuture class.

-class ImageLoader : public QObject { Q_OBJECT Q_PROPERTY(QVariant image READ image NOTIFY imageChanged) Q_PROPERTY(QString label READ label NOTIFY labelChanged) Q_PROPERTY(bool loading READ loading NOTIFY loadingChanged) public: /* * Creates a new image loader. * * @param imageUrl The url to load the image from. */ ImageLoader(const QString &imageUrl, QObject* parent = 0); /* * Destroys the image loader. */ ~ImageLoader(); /* * Loads the image. */ void load(); Q_SIGNALS: // The change notification signals of the properties void imageChanged(); void labelChanged(); void loadingChanged(); private Q_SLOTS: /* * Response handler for the network operation. */ void onReplyFinished(); /* * Response handler for the image process operation. */ void onImageProcessingFinished(const QImage &image); private: // The accessor methods of the properties QVariant image() const; QString label() const; bool loading() const; // The property values bb::cascades::Image m_image; QString m_label; bool m_loading; // The URL of the image that should be loaded QString m_imageUrl; // The thread context that processes the image QPointer<QThread> m_thread; };
+class ImageLoader : public QObject { Q_OBJECT Q_PROPERTY(QVariant image READ image NOTIFY imageChanged) Q_PROPERTY(QString label READ label NOTIFY labelChanged) Q_PROPERTY(bool loading READ loading NOTIFY loadingChanged) public: /* * Creates a new image loader. * * @param imageUrl The url to load the image from. */ ImageLoader(const QString &imageUrl, QObject* parent = 0); /* * Destroys the image loader. */ ~ImageLoader(); /* * Loads the image. */ void load(); Q_SIGNALS: // The change notification signals of the properties void imageChanged(); void labelChanged(); void loadingChanged(); private Q_SLOTS: /* * Response handler for the network operation. */ void onReplyFinished(); /* * Response handler for the image process operation. */ void onImageProcessingFinished(); private: // The accessor methods of the properties QVariant image() const; QString label() const; bool loading() const; // The property values bb::cascades::Image m_image; QString m_label; bool m_loading; // The URL of the image that should be loaded QString m_imageUrl; // The thread status watcher QFutureWatcher<QImage> m_watcher; };

 Inside the constructor only the member variables are initialized.